 closed: fixed vulnerability;

 falsepositive: vulnerability marked as false.

 Search by Event Time¶

-Specify time range in the search string.
-If the time interval is not specified, the search is conducted within the events occurred during the last 24 hours.
-Use the following data format: MM/DD/YYYY (for example,
+Specify time period in the search string.
+If the period is not specified, the search is conducted within the events that occurred during the last 24 hours.

 01/10/2019 11:12-01/14/2019 12:14